portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 When the PBX is deployed in LAN, and yet it registers to a trunk that is located on Internet, the caller can make call from landline/mobile phone to the extension of PBX, and the extension can make call to a landline/mobile phone number.

 This scenario requires the PBX server has a public static IP.
 When running the "**Setup Wizard**", in the step 1 enter the "**Private IPv4**" and "**Public IPv4**".
 The public IPv4 is the static public IP of the PBX server.

-### 16.3 Deploying PortSIP PBX with SBC enabled

-If your PortSIP PBX server has the static public IP, and do not wish to expose the topology to the public, then we can enable the SBC inbuilt with PortSIP PBX.

-Please follow below steps to configure the SBC:

-+ Run "**Setup Wizard**".
-In the step 1, enter the private IPv4 and public IPV4
-+ Click menu "**Advanced > SBC**", select the "**Enabled SBC**", enter the port for "**SIP Signaling Port**" and "**STUN Port**" that you want to use or keep the default ports
-+ Click the "**Apply**" button

-Once the SBC is configured, you can setup your firewall to disable all ports of the PBX server except for the "**SIP Signaling port**" and "**STUN Port**", "**STUN Port +1**".
-For example, if you set the "**SIP Signaling Port**" to 5080, and the "**STUN Port**" to 3478, you will need open the 5080, 3478, 3479 ports on your firewall, and you can block the other ports in firewall.

-Now your client app / IP Phone may register to the PBX by sending the SIP message to the 5080 port.